221V/learn_5/003_sum_product/README.md

   branch_misses      2.19K  ±  175       964   … 2.50K        1244 (12%)        ⚡- 61.2% ±  0.1%

-# same for C and Nim and D and OCaml
+# same for C and C2 and Nim and D and OCaml
 Sum numbers 1-100:
 5050
 Product numbers 1-15: